berkintan/Java-React/README.md

 # Java-React
-This repository contains Software Archtitechure process.
+This repository contains the Software Archtitechure process.